Saint Wood Coasters

 • Catholic Coffee Exclusive

-Set A: St. Peter, Sleeping St. Joseph, St. Therese of Lisieux, and Our Lady of Guadalupe
+Set A includes St. Peter, Sleeping St. Joseph, St. Thérèse of Lisieux, and Our Lady of Guadalupe.

-Set B: St. Joan of Arc, St. Patrick, St. Michael the Archangel, and Padre Pio
+Set B features St. Joan of Arc, St. Patrick, St. Michael the Archangel, and Padre Pio.

 SKU: 9850671